 Modelled from a Cyanobacteria Monitoring Collaborative program carried out in New England, MWC’s Algae Monitoring Program harnesses the efforts of dedicated citizen scientists who currently monitor water quality across Muskoka in order to build a richer database of information on local algal populations.

-- Develop information materials and a presentation on algae for delivery to lake associations and others; and
+- Develop information materials and presentations on algae for delivery to lake associations and others;

-- Communicate these efforts to other lake associations across Muskoka during the year.
+- Communicate these efforts to other lake associations across Muskoka; and

 Participating Lake Associations